scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 I had a go at parsing a pro file.
 This is rough and a bit buggy but I got a PoC working.
 I tinkered around with this code and managed to identify all the multiline codes in all the Bedrock processes but there may be some more lurking, particularly in the codes that cover connection configurations which aren't covered in Bedrock.

-This first part reads the file and creates a dictionary of the codes and values. :
+This first part reads the file and creates a dictionary of the codes and values:

 ```python
 with open(file, encoding='utf-8-sig') as f: